.sh: Second level domains

-Top-level domains
+Other usage of the domain

 A majority of sites under the .sh domain have nothing to do with Saint Helena, Ascension or Tristan da Cunha.

-Members of DeviantArt are able to go to their "stash", a service where digital media can be uploaded, stored and published.
+Members of DeviantArt are able to go to their "stash," a service where digital media can be uploaded, stored and published.
 The DeviantArt "stash" uses the .sh top level domain sta.sh.

-Sketch comedy YouTube channel Smosh uses the smo.sh domain name to link to addresses on their website, smosh.com.
-Similarly, the Babish Culinary Universe channel's website uses the babi.sh domain name.
+Ian Hecox and Anthony Padilla use the smo.sh domain name to link to addresses on their website, smosh.com from their YouTube channel, Smosh.

 Skillshare uses the domain hack skl.sh to redirect to their website.

 Since the .sh filename extension is also used by Unix shell scripts, this domain has been used for websites about command-line interface programs such as Homebrew.

 SH is the official abbreviation for the German federal state of Schleswig-Holstein and the .sh domain is used for sites like nah.sh, a public transportation site as well as the Verbraucherzentrale (verbraucherzentrale.sh), the SPD party (spd.sh) and for some subpages by the official Schleswig-Holstein government (e.g. wahlen.sh).

+The rhythm game osu! uses the .ppy.sh domain, such as [//osu.ppy.sh osu.ppy.sh] or [//old.ppy.sh old.ppy.sh].

+The main fork of the popular movie torrent freeware program Popcorn Time is hosted at a .sh domain.